-470-20-40-16 If a convertible debt instrument is converted to equity securities of the debtor-pursuant to an inducement offer (see paragraph 470-20-40-13), the issuer debtor-shall recognize an expense equal to the fair value of all securities and other consideration transferred in the transaction in excess of the fair value of securities and other consideration issuable pursuant to the conversion privileges provided in the terms of the existing instrument-original conversion terms.
+470-20-40-16 If a convertible debt instrument is converted to equity securities of the debtor-pursuant to an inducement offer (see paragraph 470-20-40-13), the issuerdebtor shall recognize an expense equal to the fair value of all securities and other consideration transferred in the transaction in excess of the fair value of securities and other consideration issuable pursuant to the conversion privileges provided in the terms of the existing instrumentoriginal conversion terms.
 The fair value of the securities or other consideration shall be measured as of the date the inducement offer is accepted by the convertible debt holder.
-That date normally will be the date the debt holder converts the convertible debt holder accepts the offer, no exchange has been made between the issuer debtor and the debt holder.
-Example 1 (see paragraph 470-20-55-1B) illustrates the application of this guidance.
+That date normally will be the date the debt holder converts the convertible debt into equity securities or enters into a binding agreement to do so.
+Until the debt holder accepts the offer, no exchange has been made between the issuerdebtor and the debt holder.
+Example 1 (see paragraph 470-20-55-1B) illustrates the application of this quidance.

-470-20-40-17 The guidance in the preceding paragraph 470-20-40-16 does not require recognition of gain or loss with respect to the shares (or other consideration) issuable pursuant to the conversion privileges provided in the terms original conversion privileges of the existing convertible debt instrument when additional securities, instruments, or assets are transferred to a debt holder to induce prompt conversion of the existing debt instrument to equity securities.
-In a conversion pursuant to the conversion privileges provided in the terms of the existing instrument original conversion terms, debt is settled extinguished-in exchange for shares, cash (or other assets), or any combination of shares and cash (or other assets) equity-pursuant to a preexisting contract that is already recognized in the financial statements, and no gain or loss is recognized upon conversion.
+470-20-40-17 The guidance in the preceding paragraph 470-20-40-16 does not require recognition of gain or loss with respect to the shares (or other consideration) issuable pursuant to the conversion privileges provided in the terms original conversion privileges of the existing convertible debt instrument when additional securities, instruments, or assets are transferred to a debt holder to induce prompt conversion of the existing debt instrument equity securities.
+In a conversion pursuant to the conversion privileges provided in the terms of the existing instrument original conversion terms, debt is settled extinguished in exchange for shares, cash (or other assets), or any combination of shares and cash (or other assets) equity pursuant to a preexisting contract that is already recognized in the financial statements, and no gain or loss is recognized upon conversion.